UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 - Consider the value of logs – avoid logging information that provides no diagnostic or audit value.

-- Consider the GPDR - avoid logging customer information.
+- Consider the GDPR - avoid logging customer information.

 - Avoid logging binary data or large files.
 Log references to objects stored in appropriate storage instead.